Why we Love Yamaha CP4 Digital Stage Piano

 And my answer is always the same "all of them" but you need to understand that which one suits better on which theme.

 All three of them is very different and very usable in different applications.

 What CP4 Offers ?

 One thing on Yamaha CP4 Stage Digital Piano that caught my attention is the keys action.

 It is a natural wood graded hammer action that features on exclusive GH3 triple strike sensors.

-So, Basically it's heavier in low end and lighter in high end that simulates the grand piano and different sizes in the hammers.
+So, Basically it's heavier in the low end and lighter in the high end that simulates the grand piano and different sizes in the hammers.

 It has a synthetic ivory key top on it and it feels really great.